geneontology/geneontology.github.io/_docs/download-mappings.md

  `  EC:1.1.1.1 > GO:alcohol dehydrogenase (NAD) activity ; GO:0004022`

  + Cross-references to GO mappings can be many-to-many.
-Each cross-reference in on a separate line of the file.
+Each cross-reference is on a separate line of the file.

 ## Mappings File Directory